aieckxis/simple-app-calculator/README.md

 Finally, the program displays the result of the operation, prompts the user to try again, and exits the program if the user chooses not to continue.

 ## Potential Improvements
+- Add more operations, such as exponentiation and square root.
+- Allow the user to enter the operation symbol (+, -, *, /) instead of the word.
+- Add a feature to display the history of calculations.
+- Improve the error messages to be more informative.

 ## Conclusion
+This Python program allows the user to perform simple arithmetic operations on two numbers and handles invalid input and division by zero errors.
+With some potential improvements, this program could become a more powerful and useful tool for performing calculations.